Applying for the Master of Criminal Justice Program

 (In a two- to three-page, double-spaced essay, detail how your academic, professional and personal experiences have prepared you for graduate work and for the criminal justice program, in particular.)

-(letters should be from sources able to assess your academic abilities and potential for success in graduate school [at least one of these sources must be a professional academic - for example: university/college professors, university/college department chairs, university/college deans, etc.] and submitted via the admissions portal link made available to references upon completion of your on-line application to the program – see line 1 above - applicants themselves cannot submit or forward Letters of Reference to the department).
-All Letters of Recommendation must be signed and dated, and should be written on official letterhead.
+Letters must come from sources able to assess the applicant's academic and professional abilities and potential for success in graduate school, including positive qualities and future potential.
+Letters must come from professional and/or academic sources.
+Personal letters from family, friends, or clergy will not be accepted.
+Letters should be submitted via the admissions portal link made available to references upon completion of your online application to the program – see line 1 above - applicants themselves cannot submit or forward Letters of Reference to the department.

 Submitting Official Documents